gilnam74/vex-sneppet/Python-for-artists.md

 To get QT Designer you need to [install Python 2.7 and PySide](pipeline-tutorials#requirments-and-installation).
 To build our UI:
 - Run QT Designer and create a new widget: File > New > Widget.
 You will have an empty window widget.
 You can resize it and modify some properties in Object Inspector (vertical panel located on the right side).
 I change `ObjectName` to "GeoCreator" and `Window Title` to "Create Geometry"
-- From Widget Box (vertical panel with a list of QT widgets, located on the left side) drag into our
+- From Widget Box (vertical panel with a list of QT widgets, located on the left side) drag into our window:
+    * Line Edit (Input Widgets section), change "ObjectName" parameter to `name`
+    * Push Button (Buttons section), change "ObjectName" parameter to `create`, "text" to `Create Geometry`
 - Save the file somewhere, for example `'C:/temp/uiGeoCreator.ui'`

 ### Run tool from the Shell